AtlasOfLivingAustralia/ala-install/README.md

 - Create your Ubuntu 14 instance.
 Make sure your machine is open on *ports 22, 80 and 443*.

-- Add the following to your */etc/hosts* file:
+- Add the following to your */etc/hosts* file on the machine your are running ansible from (e.g. your laptop):
 ```
 12.12.12.12	ala-demo	ala-demo.org
 ```